hashicorp/terraform-website/content/source/docs/cloud/registry/add.html.md

 -> **API:** See the [Registry Modules API](../api/modules.html#create-a-module-with-no-vcs-connection-).
 If you use the API to add a public module, be sure to create a module with no VCS connection and to set the `registry_name` property to `public`.

-## Workflow Summary

-The private module registry is designed to be as automatic as possible.
-The only manual tasks associated with public modules are adding and deleting them.

-Consumers of a module don't need access to its source repository, even when running Terraform from the command line; the registry handles downloads and controls access with Terraform Cloud API tokens.

 ## Adding a Public Module